Southeast faces elevated risk of severe storms and tornadoes after Wednesday’s outbreak

 While no fatalities were reported from the outbreak, likely due to advanced warning, there were multiple reports of damaged and destroyed homes, particularly in Alabama.
 And two injuries were reported from a tornado that hit Clarke County, Ala., in the southwest part of the state, north of Mobile.

 Chilton County, Ala., which is between Birmingham and Montgomery, was particularly hard hit by a twister.
-Photos in the wake of a tornado near Clanton showed homes both leveled and heavily damaged.
+Photos in the wake of a tornado near Clanton showed homes leveled and heavily damaged.

 The most intense tornado activity large avoided densely populated areas, lessening the overall toll of the outbreak.
 But Birmingham broadcast meteorologist James Spann stressed many Alabamians were strongly impacted.